What's The Deal?

 But what we didn’t realize is that when we burn fossil fuels in our cars and trucks, to produce electricity, and make all our stuff, we produce CO2.
 And more CO2 means more heat trapped in our atmosphere.
 So, that’s what’s causing climate change.

-To the left is a graph called the Keeling Curve.
+Below is a graph called the Keeling Curve.
 It shows the amount of CO2 in the atmosphere since 1958.
 No doubt it’s going up.

 So, that’s the science behind climate change.
 Now let’s talk about the...